Numbedme/eShop/README.md

  - Java: 1.8.0_101

 ##Installation
- - mvn install
+ - mvn install (will start the app)
- - cd eShopBack
- - mvn tomcat7:run-war-only

 Server will start at localhost:8080/eShopFront